EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/10-Run-Application.md

     npm run dev
     ```

-    > This command starts the frontend development server using Vite and serves the React app.
+    !!! info "This command starts the frontend development server using Vite and serves the React app."

 You can run these commands in separate terminals to start both apps simultaneously.